-Letha: I would say a rhombus is a four-sided figure.
-It has both pairs of opposite sides equal.
-It also has both pairs of opposite sides parallel.
+Letha: I would say rhombus is a four sided figure.
+It has both pair of opposite sides equal.
+It also has both pair of opposite sides parallel.

 Xolisle: A rhombus is a parallelogram with four sides.
-Both opposite sides are equal and both opposite angles are equal and opposite sides parallel
+Both opposite sides are equal and both opposite angles are equal and opposite sides parallel.